 - Proposition: In a finite horizon extensive game with perfect information, the set of strategy profiles isolated by backwards induction is the set of all subgame-perfect equilibria. - Proposition: Every finite extensive game with perfect information has a subgame perfect equilibrium.

-- Please read Chapter 6 for next meeting. - We will reschedule last week's lecture; I will let you know when it is scheduled. - Midterm solutions will be posted on the web site later today. - Also, HW #3 will be posted later today, due in 2 weeks.
+- Please read Chapter 5. - Also, HW #3 will be posted later today, due in 2 weeks.